Telangana: Medieval period

-Post-independence
+Modern period

 When India became independent from the British Empire in 1947, the Nizam of Hyderabad did not want to merge with the Indian Union and wanted to remain independent.
 The Government of India annexed Hyderabad State on 17 September 1948 after a military operation called Operation Polo.
 It appointed a civil servant, M. K. Vellodi, as first chief minister of Hyderabad State on 26 January 1950.
 He administered the state with the help of English-educated bureaucrats from the Madras and Bombay states, who were familiar with British systems of administration unlike the bureaucrats of Hyderabad State who used a completely different administrative system.
 The official language of the state was switched from Urdu to English.

-In 1952, Dr. Burgula Ramakrishna Rao was elected chief minister of the Hyderabad State in its first democratic election.
-During this time, there were violent agitations by some Telanganites to send the Madras state bureaucrats back and implement a rule by the natives (mulkis) of Hyderabad (Syed Alam Sharjil) was elected chief minister of Hyderabad after (Dr. Burgula Ramakrishana Rao) for one year after he resigned from the post.
+In 1952, Burgula Ramakrishna Rao was elected chief minister of the Hyderabad State in its first democratic election.
+During this time, there were violent agitations by some Telangana natives to send the Madras state bureaucrats back and implement a rule by the natives (mulkis) of Hyderabad.
+Syed Alam Sharjil was elected chief minister of Hyderabad after Dr. Burgula Ramakrishana Rao resigned from the post.

-Telangana Rebellion

 The Telangana Rebellion was a peasant revolt supported by the communists.
 It originated in the Telangana regions of the Hyderabad State between 1946 and 1951, led by the Communist Party of India (CPI).

 The revolt began in the Nalgonda district against the feudal lords of Reddy and Velama castes.
 It quickly spread to the Warangal and Bidar districts.
 Peasant farmers and labourers revolted against the local feudal landlords (jagirdars and deshmukhs) and later against the Nizam Osman Ali Khan.
 The violent phase of the movement ended after the government of India's Operation Polo.
 Starting in 1951, the CPI shifted to a more moderate strategy of seeking to bring communism to India within the framework of Indian democracy.

-States Reorganisation Commission

 In December 1953, the States Reorganisation Commission (SRC) was appointed to form states on a linguistic basis.
 An agreement was reached between Telangana leaders and Andhra leaders on 20 February 1956 to merge Telangana and Andhra with promises to safeguard Telangana's interests.
 After reorganisation in 1956, the region of Telangana was merged with Andhra State to form Andhra Pradesh.

 Following this Gentlemen's agreement, the central government established the unified state of Andhra Pradesh on 1 November 1956.
 G.O 553 of 1959 from the united Andhra Pradesh state moved two revenue divisions of Bhadrachalam from East Godavari and Aswaraopeta from West Godavari to Khammam for administrative convenience.